Museums in Rome

 The Capitoline Museums in Rome

-• There are two especially fun and interactive museums for children: the Welcome to Rome and the Leonardo da Vinci Experience.
+• Two especially fun and interactive museums in Rome for kids are the Welcome to Rome and the Leonardo da Vinci Experience.

 Vatican Museums & Sistine Chapel